Apostille USA

 1. Double-check all personal information, including names, birth dates, and passport numbers.

-4. Verify that the document meets the requirements of the receiving country, such as specific formatting or additional supporting documents.
+5. Verify that the document meets the receiving country’s requirements, such as specific formatting or additional supporting documents.

 Taking the time to check for errors before submission can prevent delays and ensure a successful apostille process.